Relevant Literature Review

 Possible keywords: peer consultation, supervision, and counselors.

-5 The relationship between social integration and academic performance among minority university students.
+relationship between social integration and academic performance among minority

 Possible keywords: social integration, academic performance, and minority student

-6 The educational characteristics of gifted learning disabled students in the middle school.
+educational characteristics of gifted learning disabled students in the middle

 Possible keywords: gifted, learning disabled (or learning disabilities), and possibly middle school or junior high school.